-Mazda is committed to making vehicles that are environmentally friendly, and is actively engaged in developing technologies that support highlevel environmental performance.
+Mazda is committed to making vehicles that are environmentally conscious, and is actively engaged in developing technologies that support high-level environmental performance.

-The new Axela/Mazda3 with SKYACTIV-G 2.0/SKYACTIV-Drive has approximately 20% better fuel economy compared to the old model with the same engine displacement.
+The new Atenza with SKYACTIV-G 2.0, a highly efficient direct-injection gasoline engine, has approximately 30% better fuel economy compared with the old model with the same engine displacement.

 In the future, application of SKYACTIV TECHNOLOGY will be expanded for further improvement of fuel economy.

 Mazda is committed to mitigating air pollution from exhaust gases.

 To this end, the Company is working hard to develop low-emission vehicles.
 The Company is steadily bringing to market vehicles that clear both SU-LEV, Japan's certification system for ultra-low-emission vehicles, and Euro 6, the stringent emissions regulations of the European Union (EU).

 - As of March 31, 2013, a remarkable 97% of Mazda passenger models (not including compact mini vehicles and OEM–supplied vehicles) were SU–LEV–certified — the highest level*1 among Japanese automakers.